OcculterCoder/AVX_Vector_Computation_Performance_Measurment/README.md

 # AVX_Vector_Computation_Performance_Measurment
-Tested AVX's enhanced performance over normal computation using vector addition and multiplication over normal addition and multiplication utilizing different setup of instructions
+As the demand of computation requirements are increasing day by day, adding vector operations to each core are essential.
+Intel's latest AVX instruction set provides the capability to use 16 register where each can contain up to 256 bits of data.
+I tested its enhanced performance over normal computation by comparing vector addition, multiplication and normal addition, multiplication utilizing different setup of instructions.
+After experiment I found AVX about 4 times more performant.
+I used C++ to model and implement this experiment.